 You value working together and building relationships.
 This means you need informal spaces to connect and plan.
 You want comfortable, soft furniture that feels like a residence or a coffee house.
 In addition, you might need “strategic thinking” spaces, which brings us to our next category…

 If you picked mostly B’s, you have a “CREATE” culture.

 Your company takes risks and chases big ideas.
 Your people are trying to succeed by creating something that no one has ever seen before.

 What you want are “strategic thinking spaces” where your team can brainstorm.
 You need comfortable seating where everyone can see each other.
 It should allow people to move freely and change position quickly.
 You want every member of the group to take turns throwing out ideas.
 There should be no barriers unless people need a horizontal surface for writing.

 However, the space itself needs to be insulated from the rest of the office, with some acoustic shielding to keep distractions at bay.

-Your company might also need social spaces, like you would find in a collaborate culture.
+Your company might also need social spaces as you would find in a collaborative culture.
 You want to keep the team connected when they’re not busy being geniuses.

 If you picked mostly C’s you have a “CONTROL” culture.